Here’s everything you need to know about the beautiful Peggy Martin Climbing Rose Care and Growing Information!

 Stop fertilizing your roses in the fall when new growth slows down.

 Prune Peggy Martin Climbing Rose in late winter or early spring before new growth begins.
 Remove any dead or damaged wood, and prune back the remaining canes by about one-third of their length.

 Remove any crossing or inward-facing canes to promote good air circulation and prevent disease.

 It can be trained to climb a trellis, fence, or other support.
 Tie the canes to the support with soft twine, being careful not to tie them too tightly.

 Allow the canes to spread out and cover the support evenly.

 Monitor the plant regularly and treat any problems promptly.
 You can use insecticidal soap or horticultural oil to control pests and a fungicide to control fungal diseases.

-These roses are hardy to USDA Zone 5 but may need some winter protection in colder regions.
-After the first frost, mound soil or mulch around the base of the Peggy Martin Climbing Roses to insulate the roots.
+These roses are hardy to USDA Zone 5 but may need some winter protection in colder regions, after the first frost, mound soil, or mulch around the base of the roses to insulate the roots.